The 30 Principles for Agentic Engineering — Part 4: Governance and Safety

 Snyk's ToxicSkills Audit: 13.4% of Public Skills Are Vulnerable

-Snyk audited 3,984 public Claude Code skills.
-13.4% had critical vulnerabilities.
-76 were confirmed malicious.
-ClawHavoc is the separate, scarier story.
-Here's the supply-chain hygiene most teams aren't doing.
+I publish Claude Code skills and install other people's.
+Then Snyk audited 3,984 public ones: 13.4% had critical vulnerabilities, 76 were confirmed malicious, and ClawHavoc is the scarier story underneath.
+Here's the supply-chain hygiene I now refuse to skip.